Getting Healthcare insurance in Saudi Arabia

 Choosing a healthcare insurance provider

-In case you do end up taking out additional insurance, make sure you shop around for the best deal, one that covers all the medical needs you and your family may require.
+If you take out additional insurance, shop for the best deal that covers all the medical needs you and your family may require.

 Insurance cost and reimbursements

-To get the correct idea of what you may need to pay for health insurance, check what all your company insurance covers and then get quotes for any additional coverage that you may require.
-This way, you’ll be able to get an accurate estimate of the additional insurance.
+To get an accurate estimate of what you may need to pay for health insurance, check what all your company insurance covers and get quotes for any additional coverage you may require.

 Healthcare insurance for the low-income earners and the unemployed

-It is again different for domestic workers (maids, drivers, etc.); these are often low-waged ex-pats and are exempted from mandatory health insurance.
-Their sponsors, instead, take on the responsibility for their healthcare expenses by either registering them at a Health Center or by paying for their treatments themselves.
+It is again different for domestic workers (maids, drivers, etc.); these are often low-wage ex-pats exempted from mandatory health insurance.
+Instead, their sponsors take responsibility for their healthcare expenses by registering them at a Health Center or paying for their treatments.

-Getting health insurance in Saudia is easy, all you need to do is to know exactly what options would you need in case of an illness.
+Getting health insurance in Saudi Arabia is easy; all you need to do is know exactly what options you would need in case of illness.